istio-releases/pipeline/README.md

 test: https://github.com/istio/istio/tree/master/prow

 ## Why is GCB/CB prefix everywhere?
 Legacy!
-Releases were built by GCB (Google Clound Builder) before, and these prefixes had not been cleaned up.
+Releases were built by GCB (Google Cloud Builder) before, and these prefixes had not been cleaned up.

 ## Scheduled Jobs